-You may be tempted to use a remote app on your smartphone, rather than purchasing a standalone universal remote.
+You may be tempted to use a remote app on your smartphone, rather than purchase a standalone universal remote.
 And while this does work well for some, there are some inherent problems with this setup.
-If the app is only on your phone, it can be frustrating to try to share the smartphone among everyone who wants to watch TV,.
+If the app is only on your phone, it can be frustrating to try to share the smartphone with everyone who wants to watch TV.
 And if your smartphone battery is constantly at a low level, using it as a remote while it’s connected to a charging cord is a hassle.
-Moreover, generally speaking, the delay from smartphone to the remote can be so slow it will be impossible for channel flipping and performing repetitive tasks.
+Moreover, generally speaking, the delay from the smartphone to the remote can be so slow it will be impossible for channel flipping and perform repetitive tasks.

 Most Important Universal Remote Features

-Infrared (IR) is the most common method of a remote control connecting with a device.
-IR is inexpensive, but it does require line of sight between the remote and device.
+Infrared (IR) is the most common remote control method for connecting with a device.
+IR is inexpensive, the emitted infrared codes do require a line of sight between the remote and device.

 - Radiofrequency (RF) overcomes the line of sight problem found with IR remotes, allowing for a connection between the remote and a device inside a closed cabinet, where line of sight is not possible.

 - However, because very few devices can accept RF signals, the remote likely will need a device to turn the RF signal into IR, such as a repeater.